jmonlong/PopSV/4-FAQ.md

 Yes and no. They represent the same measure but the `qv` column is a merged across all the bins of a call, while `FDR.th` in `call.abnormal.cov` function is used to select each bin before merging them into calls.

 In summary, it more powerful to play with `FDR.th=` parameter than to filter directly the `qv` column.
-Hence, better run `call.abnormal.cov` several times than running it once filtering the output.
+Better run `call.abnormal.cov` several times than running it once filtering the output.

+More details on `call.abnormal.cov` function [there]({{ site.baseurl }}1-BasicWorkflow.md#abnormal-coverage-calls).

-### X and Y chromosomes are not tested by default, why ?
+### X and Y chromosomes are not tested, why ?
 I want them !

 By default PopSV analyzes all samples together.
 In practice males and females are jointly analyzed so we only analyze chromosomes where they are expected to have similar copies, i.e. the autosomes.